 Fri 14 Sep 18

 Our new STEM Centre is getting ready to welcome its first students.
-Professor Philip Mullineaux, Head of our School of Biological Sciences, tells us more about the exciting new facilities the Centre offers.
+Professor Philip Mullineaux, Head of our School of Life Sciences, tells us more about the exciting new facilities the Centre offers.

 How is your new home within the STEM an improvement on your old home?